marzukia/blog/content/posts/building-optimised-gis-applications/index.md

  **Gotchas:**

 * Don't assume that a simple geometry can be effectively indexed.
-If, for example, you have a very large square accross the entire country, that index is essentially useless.
+If, for example, you have a very large square across the entire country, that index is essentially useless.
 * Watch your projections, if you're using an `ST_Transform` in a query and the index of the geometry column has been done in the original projection, that spatial index will not be used.

 ## Geometry Subdivision for Performance